Rud356/ConfigFramework/README.md

 - Changes in internals regarding variables initialization to support assigning data from provided loader dynamically on initialization of whole config.
 - Added pyproject.toml for more modern package management.

-### Known issues
-- Typehint for `Variable[any_type]` doesn't work properly and give only hints for Variable methods, while must give hints for any_type, when called from instance of any subclass of BaseConfig